xFrah/ACSAI-obsidian/MD VERSIONS/Artificial Intelligence/Propositional Satisfiability.md

 > - $ν (a → c) = F$, contradicting point 1.
 > - $ν (b → c) = F$, contradicting point 2.

-## TT-ENTAILS
+> [!example] TT-ENTAILS

-Algorithm for checking whether a proposition entails another or not.
+> Algorithm for checking whether a proposition entails another or not.
-We just build a truth table that contains every possible input combination/model.
+> We just build a truth table that contains every possible input combination/model.
+>

-> [!hint]
+> > [!hint]
-> It's just a bruteforce.
+> > It's just a bruteforce.
+>
+>

-For every mode, we check the entailment(if second proposition is False, the first must also be False).
+> For every mode, we check the entailment(if second proposition is False, the first must also be False).
-If the condition is true for every model, then we have an entailment.
+> If the condition is true for every model, then we have an entailment.